molgenis/gdi-localportal/README.md

     lportaluser
     lportalpass

-localhost:8080/apps/central/#/admin
-    admin / admin

 Logs for localportal
     docker-compose exec localportal /bin/bash
-    localportal # cat /opt/localportal/install.log
+    root# cat /opt/localportal/install.sh.log

 # REMS

+Increase synchronization script verbosity:
+    $ docker-compose exec rems /bin/bash
-$ echo VERBOSE=2 >> /opt/rems/synchronization.config
+    root# echo VERBOSE=2 >> /opt/rems/synchronization.config
-$ /opt/rems/synchronization.sh
+    root# source /opt/rems/synchronization.sh

 # Keycloak

+Is avaialable on http://keycloak:9000 (or http://localhost:9000 )

+You can modify the existing lportaluser or make a new one, by loging into Keycloak
+ - go to Administration Console and use default keycloak admin username `admin` and password `admin`
-keycloak:9000 (or localhost:9000) > Administration Console > admin:admin > switch realm from master to lportal
+ - switch realm from `master` to `lportal`
-    > client > lportalclient >
+   - here you can modify lportalclient ( client > lportalclient )
+   - or modify users ( Users > lportaluser

 # Postgres

+In case that the postgres instance would get accidentaly restarted or shut down, the database files are saved stored safely inside the host machine `postgres/psql_data`.
+This folder is exposed as a volume of the postgres instance.
-the data is persistent across the restart of instance.
-In order to delete all the postgress data and start fresh
+In case you wish to delete the postgress data and start with fresh instance, you can issue

     $ sudo rm -rf postgres/psql_data/ ; mkdir postgres/psql_data/

+this command will remove the existing data and recreate the `psql_data` folder.

-# Shutting down
+# Shutting down and cleaning up

     $ docker compose down --rmi all -v                                  # shut down and remove all images and volumes
     $ sudo rm -rf postgres/psql_data/; mkdir postgres/psql_data/        # clean all the permanent postgres data